 High School Diploma type and ACT Data

-This report examines post-secondary enrollment and average ACT scores for recent Nevada high school students completing a standard or advanced diploma.
+This report examines post-secondary enrollment and average ACT scores for recent Nevada high school students completing a standard, advanced, alternative and college and career ready diploma.

 Standard vs. Advanced Diploma Types

 Standard and Advanced diploma requirements can be found here.
 In general, the Advanced diploma requires a weighted or unweighted GPA of 3.25 and an additional unit of mathematics (4 units total) and an additional unit of science (3 units total) compared to the Standard diploma.
 Effective 2019, Advanced diploma recipients may receive a college or career ready endorsement by meeting additional requirements that are noted here.

 In order to determine college and career readiness for Nevada high school students, it is required to take an assessment of such readiness prior to graduation.
 The Nevada Department of Education highlights the following points regarding the ACT:

 ACT Benchmark Scores